ekrempel/ekrempel.github.io/_posts/2021-01-10-homeAutomation_part2.md

 ---
 layout: post
-title: Home automation first steps with openHAB (Part 2)
+title: First steps with openHAB
 ---

 After accepting that the Wibutler will not be able to meet my requirements I started looking into different solutions.
 I had two main requirements.
 The new system must be able to control my existing [EnOcean](https://de.wikipedia.org/wiki/Enocean) devices and should have an active community so that the solution will be around for a long time.
 Additionally I looked for systems that are able to connect to a broad variety of components.